Created by Trader Vic himself, this tasty recipe takes its inspiration from a 1930s classic.

 In 1930s England, tequila was a new import and just beginning to gain popularity.
-By 1937, several drinks featuring this new, exotic spirit were featured in the Cafe Royale Cocktail Book, one of them being the first recorded recipe for the Matador.
-That concoction was a mixture of tequila, orange liqueur and dry vermouth.
+By 1937, several drinks featuring this new, exotic spirit were featured in the Café Royal Cocktail Book by London bartender William J. Tarling, one of them being the first recorded recipe for the Matador.
+That concoction was a mixture of tequila, orange curaçao, and dry vermouth.
 The version we’re looking at today is a little different.

 What is the best tequila to use in a Matador?

 This drink is such a simple and easy one to put together that you can pull out a few different types of tequila and have some fun with it.
-I personally like to use Blanco tequila as it sips nicely, it mixes nicely and doesn’t overwhelm or disappear into whatever I’m making.
+I personally like to use blanco tequila as it mixes nicely and doesn’t overwhelm or disappear into whatever I’m making.
 It also smooths out the tart sweetness of the pineapple and lime combination.
-For something more complex and robust, give a good reposado or anejo tequila a go, something that’s been aged and has some extra character to it.
-And for a little smokiness, try mezcal too.
+For something more complex and robust, give a good reposado or añejo tequila a go, something that’s been aged and has some extra character to it.

 Ingredients